vaibhavtewani/ETL-pipeline-usin-REST-api-PYTHON-POSTGRES-and-AIRFLOW-/README.md

 6).connectivity of SQL(postgres) with python in my case was difficult as  i was using debeaver and the airflow's connection part need to be regularized in regular intervals
 7).for REST api of fetched commit request i've used flask

-in the last i'd like to thank mr.Vinit payal and vrventures for choosing me for this wonderful yet challenging task and the constant support during the project

 ![Capture_connection_list](https://user-images.githubusercontent.com/111138949/190877872-51a62b00-8397-4aad-b5fb-21a67e34a442.PNG)
 ![Capture_dag_log_for_vrventues_db](https://user-images.githubusercontent.com/111138949/190877893-2cfd2d6b-ae0b-480e-9397-1243395075ea.PNG)